kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

+Yes, disable is supported.

+For `ReduceDefaultCrashLoopBackoffDecay`, if this is disabled, once kubelet is restarted it will initialize the default backoff to the prior initial value of 10s, and all restart delays thereafter will be calculated against this equation.

+For `EnableRapidCrashLoopBackoffDecay`, if this is disabled, once kube-apiserver is restarted it will serve `restartPolicy` fields set to `Rapid` as `Always`.

 ###### What happens if we reenable the feature if it was previously rolled back?

+Both features can also be reenabled.

+For `ReduceDefaultCrashLoopBackoffDecay`, if this is reenabled, once kubelet is restarted it will initialize the default backoff again to the new initial value of 1s, and all restart delays thereafter will be calculated against this equation.

+For `EnableRapidCrashLoopBackoffDecay`, if this is disabled, once kube-apiserver is restarted it will serve `restartPolicy` fields set to `Rapid` again as `Rapid`, which kubelet will be able to interpret.

 ###### Are there any tests for feature enablement/disablement?